RandomMaerks/Overused-Grotesk/README.md

 - Google's [Google Fonts Documentation](https://googlefonts.github.io/gf-guide/) (if this typeface's going to GF, which I doubt)
 - RoboFont's [Creating designspace files with designSpaceLib](https://robofont.com/documentation/tutorials/creating-designspace-files/#creating-designspace-files-with-designspacelib)
 - fontTools' [Creating a designspace](https://fonttools.readthedocs.io/en/latest/designspaceLib/scripting.html)

+## A small warning about distribution of this typeface
+Even though the license does specify distribution permission very clearly, I still need to say a few words about this matter.

+When you share this typeface with someone else, or submitting it to a public font collection, please include the link to this repository.

+Lately, I've been seeing a lot of font distributors adding my typeface to their massive collection, some even made their own graphics.
+And I really appreciate that they even acknowledged my work....

+BUT, a lot of them seems to "copy each other", or they just don't know the original repo, so they just share the old files.
+In some of the graphics they made, kerning wasn't even present.

+This typeface had already gone through multiple major updates throughout August, with many addtions like KERNING, ITALICS, WEBFONTS, even STYLISTIC SETS, BUG FIXES, CHARACTER VARIANTS, etc.

+It is VERY IMPORTANT that people are able to get the latest update.
+Outdated versions may cause a lot of problems and damages if used extensively.